alosada/calculator/README.md

 To execute test run `npx jasmine`

 Jasmine documentation https://github.com/jasmine/jasmine-npm

-## Philosophy

-This calculator app was built sticking to the KISS principle and kept as simple as possible.
-HTML, CSS and vanilla JavaScript (ES6) were employed for all functionality.

-Jasmine was employed to run unit tests.

 ## Why is 42 in all the tests?
 Because 42 is [The answer to the ultime question of life, the universe and everything](https://en.wikipedia.org/wiki/42_(number)#The_Hitchhiker's_Guide_to_the_Galaxy).